Zunaeed-Imran/ShopEasy/README.md

 - from doc we have to install for //for the frontend
 - `npm install --save @stripe/react-stripe-js @stripe/stripe-js`
 - than pest the provided code in CheckForm.jsx
+- also pest the provided code in Stripe.jsx
 -
 - //for the backend
 - `composer require stripe/stripe-php`